 “No!”
 Robert roared, but the damage was already done.

-Lenny, Harry, and Bartholomew were on their feet in an instant, and had fully apprised the situation after another.
+Lenny, Harry, and Bartholomew were on their feet in one moment, and had fully apprised the situation after a second.
 Lenny barked at the other two to remain with the line as he sprinted towards the nearest of their horses.

 Lenny threw his leg over the horse, and reached down to its side, pulling out a sword that flashed in the moonlight.
 He dug his heels deep into the horse’s sides, eliciting a whinny of protest, but then the beast obediently charged forward.